1st golf outing for Biden during US Virgin Islands vacation

 Associated Press

-Biden and grandson Hunter, 16, were hitting balls on the 18-hole course at the Buccaneer Beach and Golf Resort in the town of Christiansted on St. Croix.
+Biden and grandson Hunter, 16, hit balls on the 18-hole course at the Buccaneer Beach and Golf Resort in the town of Christiansted on St. Croix.
 The course offers spectacular views of the blue waters of the Caribbean Sea and the island’s coastline.

 The president wore a white polo shirt, blue cap and dark-colored shorts in the 80-degree weather.